-Number of securities to be issued upon exercise of outstanding options, warrants and rights exercise price of outstanding options, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders None Not Applicable Not Applicable Equity compensation plans not approved by security holders 1,300,000 (1) (2) (3) Not Applicable -0- Total 1,300,000
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders None Not Applicable Not Applicable Equity compensation plans not approved by security 1 200 000 (1) (2) (2) No. A. a.
+P. a.
+L. 0 holders Total 1,300,000 (1) (2) (3) 1,300,000 Not Applicable -0- Total 1,500,000